Sorry, you need to enable JavaScript to visit this website.

 All historical land title and survey records relating to both Crown land and private property are managed by the Land Title and Survey Authority of B.C.
 (LTSA), but copies and related records and tools are available at other locations and online.

-Vancouver Public Library owns back issues of the B.C.
-Gazette, a weekly government publication providing information about government activities.
+Vancouver Public Library owns back issues of the British Columbia Gazette, a weekly government publication providing information about government activities.
 Part I includes information about transactions and activities relating to Crown land.
 Indexes to the B.C.
 Gazette list names of individuals applying to lease or purchase land, with references to corresponding entries in the main Gazette.
 The indexes are available at VPL beginning from 1901.
 B.C.
 Gazette is not indexed prior to this date.

 Holdings of land records at the B.C.
 Archives and how to use them are described in two Research Guides: